-where CDS Premiumi,t is the five-year CDS spread of firm i in month t.
-The control variables are based on the previous studies on credit risk, for example, Collin-Dufresne, Goldstein, and Martin (2001) and Zhang, Zhou, and Zhu (2009).
-As firm-level variables, we include the first four moments of stock returns (1-year stock return, volatility, skewness, and kurtosis), log assets, leverage, return on equity, dividend payout per share, and recovery rate.
-As market-level variables, we include one-month S&P 500 index return, 3-month T-Bill rate, term spread, and VIX.
+Our first testable prediction states that the presence of flow-motivated funds would have little impact on credit risks of firms with good cash flow prospects, but it should have a significantly positive impact on the credit risk of those with weak cash flow prospects.
+Thus, on average, the overall relationship between FHS and CDS premium should be positive in the full sample.
+To test this prediction, we first run the 2SLS regressions of CDS spreads using our IV.
+The control variables in the regressions are based on the previous studies on credit risk, for example, Collin-Dufresne, Goldstein, and Martin (2001) and Zhang, Zhou, and Zhu (2009).
+As firm-level controls, we include the first four moments of stock returns (1-year stock return, volatility, skewness, and kurtosis), log assets, leverage, return on equity, dividend payout per share, and recovery rate.
+As marketlevel control variables, we include one-month S&P 500 index return, 3-month T-Bill rate, term spread, and VIX.
 In an alternative specification, we exclude these market variables but include the time fixed effect.
 We use standard errors robust to heteroskedasticity and two-way clustered by firm and time.
 Table 2 presents our results.

 In line with our model's predictions, we find a significantly positive association between FHS and the next-period CDS premium; in both columns, the coefficient on FHS is statistically significant at the 1% level.
 Moreover, first-stage Kleibergen-Paap F-statistics of over 90 in both instances strongly indicate that our instrument is highly relevant in explaining the actual FHS.
 In terms of economic magnitude, a one-standard-deviation increase in FHS of 21.36% is estimated to raise the next-month CDS premium by between 22 and 28 bps.
-Given that the unconditional average CDS premium of our sample is around 135 bps, the estimated increase corresponds to around 15 to 20% of average CDS spread, a sizeable figure.
+Given that the unconditional average CDS premium of our sample is around 135 bps, the estimated increase corresponds to around 15 to 20% of average CDS spread.

 We proceed to examine whether the positive relationship between FHS and CDS premium is indeed concentrated among firms with weak cash flow prospects.
 To test this prediction, we consider two proxies of firms' cash flow prospects.
-First, we interact fund holding share with two mutually exclusive indicator variables, one for those rated A and above and another for those rated BBB or below.
-Second, we interact FHS with rolling 1-year stock returns of bond issuers.
+First, we interact fund holding share with two mutually exclusive indicator variables, one for those rated A and above and another for those rated BBB or below.15 Second, we interact FHS with rolling 1-year stock returns of bond issuers.
 We then run two separate 2SLS regressions after interacting FHS with either credit rating dummies or 1-year stock returns.
 Table 3 presents our results.